North Carolina vs. Wake Forest NCAA Football Odds, Plays and Insights | November 6, 2021

 Wake Forest Stats and Trends

-- In Wake Forest's eight games this season, it has five wins against the spread.

-- The Demon Deacons have been underdogs by 2.5 points or more once this year and covered the spread.

-- Wake Forest has gone over the point total in 37.5% of its opportunities this year (three times over eight games with a set point total).
+- Wake Forest's games this year have gone over the total in three out of eight opportunities (37.5%).

-- Wake Forest is 5-3 against the spread and 8-0 overall when the team scores more than 30.8 points.
+- Wake Forest is 5-3 against the spread and 8-0 overall in games when it scores more than 30.8 points.

-- In games that Wake Forest amasses over 397.0 yards, the team is 4-3 against the spread and 7-0 overall.
+- When Wake Forest amasses over 397.0 yards, the team is 4-3 against the spread and 7-0 overall.

-- This year the Demon Deacons have seven turnovers, three fewer than the Tar Heels have takeaways (10).
+- The Demon Deacons have seven giveaways this season, while the Tar Heels have 10 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.